coroutine/err_supply/README.md

 	$ rails g err_supply:install

-This will copy two javascripts files to your project: the latest stable version of the jQuery plugin qtip and a simple $.live() function to modify the view using the information in the err_supply error hash.
+This will copy two javascripts files to your project: the latest stable version of the jQuery plugin qtip and a simple $.on() function to modify the view using the information in the err_supply error hash.